Gwen John: Career

 In Meudon John lived in solitude, except for her cats.
-In an undated letter she wrote, "I should like to go and live somewhere where I met nobody I know till I am so strong that people and things could not effect me beyond reason".
+In an undated letter, she wrote: "I should like to go and live somewhere where I met nobody I know till I am so strong that people and things could not effect me beyond reason."
 She wished also to avoid family ties ("I think the family has had its day.
 We don't go to Heaven in families now but one by one") and her decision to live in France after 1903 may have been the result of her desire to escape the overpowering personality of her famous brother, although, according to the art historian David Fraser Jenkins, "there were few occasions when she did anything against her will, and she was the more ruthless and dominating of the two".

 John exhibited in Paris for the first time in 1919 at the Salon d'Automne, and exhibited regularly until the mid-1920s, after which time she became increasingly reclusive and painted less.
 She had only one solo exhibition in her lifetime, at the New Chenil Galleries in London in 1926.
 In that same year she purchased a bungalow in Meudon.
 In December 1926, distraught after the death of her old friend Rilke, she met and sought religious guidance from her neighbour, the neo-Thomist philosopher Jacques Maritain.
 She also met Maritain's sister-in-law, Véra Oumançoff, with whom she formed her last romantic relationship, which lasted until 1930.

+It is not known when Gwen first became involved with the Royal Academy of Arts, London, but before she died, she resigned from her position.

 John's last dated work is a drawing of 20 March 1933, and no evidence suggests that she drew or painted during the remainder of her life.
 On 10 September 1939, she wrote her will and then travelled to Dieppe, where she collapsed and was hospitalised.
 She died there on 18 September 1939 and was buried in Janval Cemetery.
-According to Paul Johnson in Art: A New History, "she appears to have starved to death'".
+According to Paul Johnson in Art: A New History, "she appears to have starved to death".